(2001) Stephon Marbury Scores Career-High 50 Vs Kobe & The Lakers

 Follow @David Astramskas

-On this night, Stephon Marbury scored a career-high 50 — making him the first New Jersey player to score 50 since Ray Williams had 52 against the Detroit Pistons ways back in April of 1982 — with 12 assists in a 113-110 overtime loss to the NBA champion Lakers.
+On this night in 2001, Stephon Marbury scored a career-high 50 points — making him the first New Jersey Nets player to score 50 since Ray Williams had 52 against the Detroit Pistons way back in April of 1982 — with 12 assists in a 113-110 overtime loss to the NBA champion Lakers.

 “He’s always been a great player,” Said Shaquille O’Neal about Starbury.
 “He probably should have been an All-Star the last four years.
 With the new rules, you can’t stop him.”